ZMedia Purwodadi

 2. Developmental Changes in the Adolescent Brain

-This makes students more vulnerable to:
+This renders students more vulnerable to:

 • Endless scrolling